Getting Started & Setup

 Timeslot TV creates a consistent timeline across all channels to simulate real broadcasting:

-• All channels start "broadcasting" when you first launch Timeslot TV
+• All channels start playing when you launch the app

 Controls & Hardware

-What controllers and remotes work with Timeslot TV? +
+What game controllers and remotes work with Timeslot TV? +

 Built-in Support: